 In my phase I bring on my third squad as I need to try to even out the firefight.
 I return fire, but given the numbers opposite me it's a bit disappointing and leaves a lot of firepower to come back my way.

 The next Russian command roll delivers yet another double phase.
 This is not looking good.
 I'm faced with a line of four Russian squads, two of which are entrenched, so not only am I outnumbered, they are in better terrain.
 I have no decent cover, no covered approaches and no opportunities to work around a flank.
 If I'm going to get to that OP I have to make a frontal assault against a numerically superior force, some of whom are entrenched.
 This looks more like 1915 than 1943!

 |This is a tough nut to crack.|

 So I now take two phases of Russian fire.
-The first attack is from three sections targeting my section in the open.
+The first attack is from three squads targeting my squad in the open.
 It's an attack using 44 dice.
 That ends up 16 hits, yielding four casualties plus enough shock to pin the squad.
-One casualty is my senior leader who is lightly wounded and my FM drops to 8.
+One casualty is the senior leader who is lightly wounded and German FM drops to 8.

 |Things are not looking good.|

 Well, I can't see any way to turn this in my favour and it's clear the longer this goes on the worse my casualties will be.
 If there is any hope of squeezing out a victory it will come at too great a price.
 So far, I have taken four casualties and that's only because my leaders have absorbed two casualty results and fortunately for me only received wounds.
 The Russians have taken five casualties, so honours are fairly even in that sense, but otherwise I have to admit that I'm being driven from the field.
 Letting the Russians have the barrage in scenario 3 isn't a great outcome, but nor is it a disaster.
 Better I keep my casualties down and save my men for the more important struggle to come and so I make a voluntary withdrawal.